 1. What works for some babies doesn’t work for others.
 So anytime you can buy gear second hand, share or borrow from friends/family or buy on clearance over buying brand new, go that route.
 Even just borrowing something for a day from a friend or neighbor to see if your baby likes it is a great way to try before you buy and can save you money and space.
 Trust me, no matter how selective you are, the gear adds up because…

 3. Accumulate over time.
-If you can, rather than buying a million things before the baby is born and you know what you need, I say invest in some must haves (place to sleep, changing table, bouncer and carrier or stroller) and then pick up stuff as you discover what you need.
-With Amazon Prime (and like everyone else offering fast shipping), it’s easy to get stuff you need fast without leaving your pajama, no-shower, zombie like zone that is the first few weeks.
+If you can, rather than buying a million things before the baby is born and you actually really know what you need, I say invest in some must-haves (place to sleep, changing table, bouncer and carrier or stroller) and then pick up stuff as you discover what you need.
+With Amazon Prime (and like everyone else offering fast shipping), it’s easy to get any of the first year baby essentials fast — without leaving your pajama, no-shower, zombie like zone that is the first few weeks of having a newborn.

 This is one of those first year baby essentials that you absolutely need.
 We got a bajillion swaddle blankets and at the time, I almost returned some, but seriously you use them all. the. time.
 To swaddle, to wipe up spit up, to keep your baby warm, to protect your clothes from spit up, to clean up weird leaks, to play Peek-a-Boo, you name it.
 These muslim ones are breathable and adorable and we still use them all the time.
 For all those reasons, they also make a great baby shower gift, because seriously, you can’t have enough.

 Technically, some swaddling pros may not find this to be one of the must-have first year baby essentials, but I wasn’t great at swaddling.
 I didn’t have the patience and also James was a Houdini who would always manage to get out.
 Andrew was actually a swaddling ninja (which ever so slightly pissed me off that he was so much better at it than I was), but half the time James would still manage to get an arm out and then it was all unraveled from there.
 I loved these sleep sacks because they basically swaddle the baby for you so it makes it super easy.
 You have to make sure they’re the right size for them, so it’s safe but I found them to be a lifesaver.
 We had a lot of trouble getting James to sleep on his back in the crib or bassinet and swaddling truly was the only shot we had so these were amazing.
 Even if you’re a swaddling ninja, I think they’re nice to have if the grandparents are sitting or you’re lazy or just want to keep them from scratching themselves while they hang out.
 With Charlotte, I was too lazy to try anything else.

 My mother in law gave us a traveling changing pad station and initially, I was like we have a changing table, why do we need that and if we’re on the go, can’t we just use the bathroom changing stations, but now I realize she was so much wiser because we use this all the time both at home and on the go.
 Trust, me this is one of those first year baby essentials that no one has on their lists but you need.
 First, so few bathrooms have changing stations and you really want to put something down in the ones that do.
 Second, you find yourself in the most precarious places when you need to change a diaper — I’ve used this in airports, airplanes, the car, bathroom floors, tables, you name it.
-It’s easy to throw in the diaper bag or bottom of the stroller and I like to keep it stocked so we always have diapers, wipe, cream in it and I don’t need to rifle through the diaper bag to find anything to change him.
-I also use it at home sometimes when I don’t feel like going to his room to change him.
+It’s easy to throw in the diaper bag or bottom of the stroller and I like to keep it stocked so we always have diapers, wipe, cream in it and I don’t need to rifle through the diaper bag to find anything to change a dirty diaper.
+I also use it at home sometimes when I don’t feel like going to their room to change them.